dharmatech/x86-64/print-literal-double.md

-# Print a literal string
+# Print a literal double

 # C